Trump Org CFO began resigning his positions days before he was indicted, documents show

 The Trump Organization has not said why he resigned, and Weisselberg’s brief letter did not give a reason.
 But legal experts have said that this move could assuage potential concerns from regulators, vendors or lenders about dealing with a company whose officer had been indicted.

-The shifts in leadership that have followed his resignation — detailed in other corporate filings — show that the Trump Organization appears to be increasingly reliant on Trump’s adult sons to manage a company facing several difficulties, including the indictments, the covid-19 pandemic and the toxic politicization of the Trump brand.
+The shifts in leadership that have followed his resignation — detailed in other corporate filings — show that the Trump Organization appears to be increasingly reliant on Trump’s adult sons to manage a company facing several difficulties, including the indictments, the coronavirus pandemic and the toxic politicization of the Trump brand.

-When Trump entered the White House in 2017, he kept ownership of his company, but handed day-to-day leadership to a triumvirate: Weisselberg and his sons Eric and Donald Jr.
+When Trump entered the White House in 2017, he kept ownership of his company but handed day-to-day leadership to a triumvirate: Weisselberg and his sons Eric and Donald Jr.

 That arrangement showed up in corporate filings.
 At most subsidiaries, Weisselberg was listed as an officer alongside one or both of the sons.
 When Trump left office in January, Trump left that setup in place — largely declining to retake his old titles.